What Happened On

 May 6, 1835

-James Gordon Bennett begins publishing his paper from a Wall Street basement.
+James Gordon Bennett, Sr. begins publishing the New York Herald paper from a Wall Street basement.

 Birthdays

 American Baseball Hall-of-Famer.
-Known as "The Say Hey Kid."
+Known as "The Say Hey Kid", he is widely regarded as one of the greatest players of all time.

 Rudolph Valentino (Rudolfo Guglielmi)